-- 1 The ratings shown are NORD/LB's long-term deposit rating and outlook, its long-term senior unsecured debt rating and outlook, as well as the bank's Baseline Credit Assessment. - 2 The ratings shown are the corporate family rating and outlook, and the BCA. - 3 Pfandbrief Bank is the term used by the Pfandbrief Act for banks authorised to issue Pfandbriefe, which are debt securities covered by specific assets such as mortgages on property or loans to local authorities. - 4 The Benelux countries are Belgium, the Netherlands and Luxembourg. - 5 Considering the fact that the bank does not pay taxes at the bank level, our net income/tangible assets includes a tax adjustment to make the bank's net income ratios comparable with those of peers. - 6 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages and natural and man-made hazards (physical risks).
+- 1 The ratings shown are NORD/LB's long-term deposit rating and outlook, its long-term senior unsecured debt rating and outlook, as well as the bank's BCA. - 2 The ratings shown are the corporate family rating and outlook, and the BCA. - 3 Pfandbrief Bank is the term used by the Pfandbrief Act for banks authorised to issue Pfandbriefe, which are debt securities covered by specific assets such as mortgages on property or loans to local authorities. - 4 The Benelux countries are Belgium, the Netherlands and Luxembourg. - 5 Value as of year-end 2019.
+Semiannual value not available. - 6 Taking into consideration the fact that the bank does not pay taxes at the bank level, our net income/tangible assets includes a tax adjustment to make the bank's net income ratios comparable with those of its peers. - 7 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages and natural and man-made hazards (physical risks).
 Additionally, regulatory or policy risks, like the impact of carbon regulation or other regulatory restrictions, including the related transition risks like policy, legal, technology and market shifts, that could impair the evaluation of assets are an important factor.
-In our Environmental risk heat map, we scored 84 sectors according to their overall exposure to environmental risks. - 7 The most relevant social risks for banks arise from the way they interact with their customers.
+In our environmental risks heat map, we scored 84 sectors according to their overall exposure to environmental risks. - 8 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are particularly high in the area of data security and customer privacy, which is partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
-Fines and reputational damage due to product mis-selling or other types of misconduct is a further social risk.
-Social trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology cost, aging population concerns in several countries impacting demand for financial services or socially driven policy agendas that may translate into regulation that affects banks' revenue base. - 8 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of the banks' financial profile.
-Further factors like specific corporate behaviour, key person risk, insider and related-party risk, strategy and management risk factors and dividend policy may be captured in individual adjustments to the BCA, if deemed applicable.
-Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
-When credit quality deteriorates due to poor governance, such as break-down in controls resulting in financial misconduct, it can take a long time to recover.
-Governance risks are also largely internal rather than externally driven. - 9 The ratings shown are Sparkassen-Finanzgruppe's Corporate Family Rating and outlook, and its BCA.
+Fines and reputational damage because of product mis-selling or other types of misconduct are further social risks.
+Social trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology cost, ageing population concerns in several countries impacting demand for financial services or socially driven policy agendas that may translate into regulation that affects banks' revenue base. - 9 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of banks' financial profiles.
+Further factors like specific corporate behaviour, key-person risk, insider and related-party risk, strategy and management risk factors, and dividend policy may be captured in individual adjustments to the BCA, if deemed applicable.
+Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
+When credit quality deteriorates because of poor governance, such as a breakdown in controls resulting in financial misconduct, it can take a long time to recover.
+Governance risks are also largely internal rather than externally driven.